-Inputs that were used in the financial analysis for a GMI pre-feasibility study report are shown below: Pre-feasibility Study for Methane Drainage and Utilization at the TengHui Coal Mine, Shanxi Province, China.
+U.S. Environmental Protection Agency March 2019 Publication No. 430R19005 Click on the links below to view example inputs that were used in the financial analysis for a GMI prefeasibility study report: Pre-feasibility Study for Methane Drainage and Utilization at the TengHui Coal Mine, Shanxi Province, China